typex1/CDK-v2-lightning-tutorial/README.md

 This project adds some content to the great tutorial presented on Youtube: https://www.youtube.com/watch?v=G8yWsLDrYtY.

-By using this content to can more easily benefit from the video because you do not have to manually type the stack file **introduction_to_cdk-stack.ts** from this repo.
+By using this content to can more easily benefit from the video because you do not have to manually type the stack file **introduction_to_cdk-stack.ts** from the video.

 As a quick repetition, these are the preliminary steps mentioned in the video: